odoo/odoo/doc/reference/mixins.rst

     tasks getting created in the right project) by setting a dictionary of default values in the alias' ``alias_defaults`` field.

-    :return: dictionnary of values that will be written to the new alias
+    :return: dictionary of values that will be written to the new alias
     :rtype: dict

 The ``_get_alias_values()`` override is particularly interesting as it allows you